So could you end up having an affair as a leader–even as a well-intentioned Christian leader?

 And strangely, I’ve been a better husband and have accomplished far more in ministry, both locally and beyond, since it ended than I ever did when work took up most of my time.
 In fact, since my affair with work ended (for me, it ended in burnout a decade ago), I’ve published three books, launched two podcasts, spoken to thousands of leaders a year and seen our church grow to over double the size it was when I was working more hours.
 And I’ve spent more time with my family.

 Well first, you need to understand how you got there.
 There are at least 5 reasons Christian leaders end up putting their work first.
 I outline them below.

 But then you have to figure out how to get out of the spin of constant busyness and low productivity that kills both your leadership and your life.
-That’s why I’m so excited to offer a course so many of you have been asking for—the High Impact Leader Course.
+That’s why I created the High Impact Leader Course.
 The 10 module, online course takes everything I’ve learned in the last decade about managing time, energy and priorities to help you get your life and leadership back.

 In the meantime, let’s start with how the affair begins.
 It’s so subtle and innocent, the vast majority of leaders never see it coming.